nextflow-io/faq/README.md

     }

-### 8. I have two channels one with several items and a second one with only one item, why the process is running a single time?
+### 8. I have two channels as an input to a process, one with several items and a second with only one item, why the process is running a single time?

     process intersect_bed {
         input: